 Wilderness Wildlife Week 2018 The Great Smoky Mountains National Park is one of the world’s most beautiful places to take in everything the great outdoors has to offer.
 During the annual Wilderness Wildlife Week events in Pigeon Forge, you’ll have a chance to learn about the fauna, flora and folks who call this rustic region home.
 Wilderness Wildlife Week 2018 Wilderness Wildlife Week May 8 - 12, 2018 This year’s 28th Annual Wilderness Wildlife Week takes place May 8 through May 12, 2018, and is based at the LeConte Center in Pigeon Forge.
 This week-long event features a series of free, family-friendly activities designed to educate budding and experienced outdoors people and instill a love of nature in all those who attend.
 Learn More Book Your Hotel Today A True Smoky Mountain Experience Wilderness Wildlife Week is one of Pigeon Forge’s most-revered annual events.
 Not only do the mid-winter festivities relieve cabin fever, but it provides an excellent opportunity for education.
 The week-long event features a tremendous line-up of speakers, artists, demonstrations and hikes that provide an opportunity to better understand and appreciate the Great Smoky Mountains National Park, the nation’s most visited national park.
 Learn More Book Your Cabin Today Something For Everyone During Pigeon Forge Wilderness Week, nearly 100 experts on nature and the great outdoors will host walks, hikes, seminars and lectures on a wide variety of topics, including Smoky Mountain history and plant and animal life.
 A number of Wilderness Wildlife Week programs are designed for children.
 Don’t forget to pack your hiking boots for the chance to walk through the national park, with easy hike options as well as those not for the faint of heart.
 Learn More Video Gallery Wilderness Wildlife Week is an interesting introduction to the national park’s natural and human history.
 During the course of the week, participants can attend a wide variety special sessions, seminars and workshops to learn more about the wilderness and wildlife in the Great Smoky Mountains.
 Additionally, participants can lace up their hiking boots for a number of walks through the national park — ranging from easy treks to see frozen winter waterfalls to strenuous climbs for experienced hikers.
 Nature lovers can hear lectures on topics ranging from Smoky Mountain history and fly-fishing to plant and animal habitation.
 Music lovers will enjoy tunes performed by authentic Smoky Mountain musicians at AppalachiaFest.
 There will be many special events for children and families alike, with hikes through the Smokies ranging from peaceful strolls to demanding, multi-mile voyages; storytelling, fishing, music, photography and more.
 Wilderness Wildlife Week is a fun series of educational events for the entire family.
 Make plans to attend to learn more about the Great Smoky Mountains and the area’s rich history!
-Photo Gallery You Might Also Like Road Trip Stops In The Smokies 6 Ways to See the Smokies from Above Top 4 Waterfalls in the Smokies Get The Smoky Mountain Insider The latest events & exclusive deals delivered straight to your inbox Thank you for subscribing!
+Photo Gallery You Might Also Like Top Hikes to See Fall Colors in the Smoky Mountains All About the Bears of the Smoky Mountains Road Trip Stops In The Smokies Get The Smoky Mountain Insider The latest events & exclusive deals delivered straight to your inbox Thank you for subscribing!
 Check your email for a confirmation link.